 Seamless MRT integration

-Direct access from the MRT to Tanjong Pagar Centre was a result of our proposal to connect the three-level basement to the station’s structure.
+Direct access from the MRT to Guoco Tower was a result of our proposal to connect the three-level basement to the station’s structure.
 Coupled with construction phasing, this three-basement structure doubled as a retaining wall, and allowed construction to continue while minimising disruptions to existing retail and MRT operations.
 Arup also worked with the contractor to develop a full top-down construction approach at the basement levels, providing robust support to the excavation.
 This method streamlined basement construction processes and saved both time and costs.

 Greening in the Garden City